eaobservatory/hedwig/doc/maint/overview.rst

     and act as a thin wrapper around Flask for use by the view functions.

+    Note that there is also Flask-specific code in the Flask-based PDF writing classes in the :doc:`hedwig.pdf <api/pdf>` module.

 :doc:`hedwig.view <api/view>`
     Defines "view" classes which contain the actual logic required for the web interface.